Brigandine: The Legend of Runersia

 Brigandine: The Legend of Runersia is a turn-based strategy game developed by Matrix Software and published by Happinet.
 It is a sequel to the 1998 PlayStation game Brigandine: The Legend of Forsena, and features the same core gameplay with a new setting.
 The player chooses one of six nations of the continent of Runersia and must guide it to conquer the others and unify the land using powerful Rune Knights and their summoned monsters.
 The game was released worldwide for Nintendo Switch and PlayStation 4 in 2020, and for Windows in May 2022.

+A sequel titled Brigandine: Abyss, developed by Happinet, will be releasing on PlayStation 5, Nintendo Switch 2, Xbox Series X, Xbox Series S, and Steam in 2026, with NIS America publishing the game in the west.

 Gameplay

 As in the previous game, gameplay in Brigandine: The Legend of Runersia is a mix of tactical, turn-based battles and grand strategy.
 The player assumes control of one of six nations, each with its strengths and weaknesses.
 They must use troops to attack and occupy enemy castles while defending their own.
 Each troop consists of several monsters under the command of a human leader called a Rune Knight.
 There are over 100 unique Rune Knights, and each nation has a single Rune Knight designated as the "ruler".
 Both monsters and Rune Knights have hit points and mana pools and can become stronger by leveling up by gaining experience with the use of various skills and spells.

 Rune Knights and their monsters confront enemy troops in turn-based battles, with the outcome deciding who controls a given castle.
 To win a battle and occupy/defend a castle, the player must either defeat all enemy Rune Knights and force them to retreat or overwhelm the enemy to the extent that they voluntarily withdraw to avoid further damage.
 A defeated Rune Knight becomes wounded and must spend time recovering, while defeated monsters are dead but can be revived with a specific item.
 If one side's Ruler is defeated in battle, all of the accompanying Rune Knights are forced to withdraw regardless of their condition.
 If no troops are posted at a castle to defend it, an invading troop can occupy that castle without a battle.